Code-Institute-Submissions/ejiro-design-food-creation_MarResub/assets/README.md

 ### Home
 ![Food Creation] (https://assets/images/home.png)

-The home page features navigation links that can help the user move around the website, list of the navigation is stated below
+The home page features navigation links that can help the user move around the website, list of the navigation is stated below. it also display a navigation quick link to take users to where they can register for the competition and to social media page.

 * Home
 * About